seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Myself and what is mine to you and yours
 Is now converted: but now I was the lord
 Of this fair mansion, master of my servants,
-Queen o’er myself: and even now, but now,
+Queen o'er myself: and even now, but now,
 This house, these servants and this same myself
 Are yours, my lord: I give them with this ring;
 Which when you part from, lose, or give away,